The Little Clown that became famous…

 Fun Fact 2

-Since his final appearance with Fleischer Studios in 1934, Koko has made guest appearances in films and on television, even starring in his own television show in the 1960s:
+Since his final appearance with Fleischer Studios in 1934, Koko has made guest appearances in films and on television, and even had his own television show in the 1960s:

 • In the early 1960s former Fleischer animators Hal Seegar and Myron Waldman worked with Max to create a completely new made-for-TV ‘Out of the Inkwell’ series.
 One hundred episodes were made starring Koko, a new sidekick Kokonut, girlfriend Kokette, and a villain: Mean Moe.
 Koko’s voice was by voice artist Larry Storch.